edkelly303/elm-order-safe-json-object-decoders/README.md

   accessor function in addition to the JSON field name and decoder.

 * We end our pipeline with a function called `endRecord`.

+## And what does that look like in practice?

 Here's an example of a decoder: